univention/univention-corporate-server/doc/changelog/index.rst

   pinned App should be removed or upgraded was made more consistent (:uv:bug:`55679`).

-* Some installation code is now executed with Python 3 instead of Python 2.
+* Some installation code now runs with Python 3 instead of Python 2.
   Future compatibility with Python 3.11 has been added (:uv:bug:`55632`).

-* The App Center listener now removes files from its queue that contain ``entryUUIDs`` whose corresponding UDM objects cannot be found.
-These files cannot be processed by the listener and would otherwise remain in the queue forever and cause infinite error logging (:uv:bug:`56072`).
+* The App Center listener now removes files from its queue that contain ``entryUUIDs`` whose corresponding UDM objects can't be found.
+These files can't be processed by the listener and would otherwise remain in the queue forever and cause infinite error logging (:uv:bug:`56072`).

 * The command :command:`univention-app shell` now supports the option ``--service_name``